tkhadir/Video-and-Image-treatment-using-Python-OpenCV-and-CUDA/README.md

 If you want commercial use, please contact me.

-Those 2 programs are written for Windows 10 PC but they can run on a Jetson Nano
+Those 2 programs are written for Windows 10 PC but they can run on a Jetson Nano.
+Of course, you will need a Nvidia GPU because of CUDA routines.

 Those programs require Python 3.7 (3.6 for Jetson Nno is OK).
 You will need those Python libraries :